PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 }
 ```

->[!NOTE]
->Credentials management will be using [Secrets Management RFC](https://github.com/PowerShell/PowerShell-RFC/pull/208)
-> for generalized credential management.
-The `repository` property can be the name of the registered repository or the URL
-to a repository.
-If no `repository` is specified, it will use the `default` repository.

 The older `System.Version` four part version type will be supported to retain
 compatibility with existing published modules using that format.

-If the resource requires dependencies that are not already installed, then
-a prompt will appear _before anything is installed_, listing all the resources
-including module name, version, size, and repository to be installed unless
-`-IncludeDependencies` is specified which will install without prompting.
-Rejecting the prompt will result in nothing being installed.

 Declared dependencies are searched and installed using the same trust algorithm
 as described for `Install-PSResource` above.

->[!NOTE]
->Installing dependencies is following the `apt` experience in that it prompts
->by default instead of automatically installing dependencies.
-Since dependencies
->can be quite large, this would be equivalent to `ConfirmImpact=High` which
->would prompt by default.
->Dependency installation works with `-DestinationPath` parameter.

-We will also introduce a `New-RequiredResourceFile` cmdlet which will create a template file.
-If the switch `-AsPSD1` is used it will create a psd1 file, otherwise it will default to json.

 ### Saving resources